udapp-sltc-2024/udapp-sltc-2024.github.io/program.md

+---
+title: Program
+layout: base
+---

+> __NOTE:__ This program is a work in progress; more information and times forthcoming.

+### _Ten Years of Universal Dependencies: A Literature Survey_
+#### Joakim Nivre (Uppsala University)
+Universal Dependencies started in 2014 and has seen a rapid growth in terms of languages, treebanks and contributors.
+But what are the data sets actually used for and how has this usage changed over time?
+To begin answering this question, I have performed a literature survey where papers referring to Universal Dependencies are categorised with respect to their applications.
+The results show that, whereas research on parsing was dominant in early years, use cases have become more diversified over time.
+Comment: I estimate that I would need at least 10 minutes for this presentation, and that I could use up to 20 minutes if there is time.

 ### _Deptreepy: a library for analysing and processing dependency trees_
 #### Aarne Ranta and Jyrki Nummenmaa (Department of Computer Science and Engineering, Chalmers and University of Gothenburg)